 Alongside your photos, you should create an inventory of all the damaged items and their monetary value to help strengthen your claim.

-It may be difficult to come up with a monetary value for old items, but have a look for any receipts, or their value in shops if still for sale.
+It may be difficult to come up with a monetary value for old items.
+But have a look for any receipts or their value in shops if something similar is still for sale.

 Whether you are contacting your removal company by phone, mail, email or in person, be sure to document all the times and dates you spoke about the damage caused.
 Note down the dates of every conversation and be sure to keep copies of written material from both you and the company.

 A good document to have is the contract you signed and a copy of the company's insurance if it was provided to you.
 While you should not need to use this information unless the issue isn’t easily resolved, it’s good to have this information on hand if required.

 If all else fails and you’re still unsatisfied with the outcome of TFO’s decision, you may consider taking your claim to small claims court.
 Each claim constitutes a fee dependent on the amount of money you are claiming for, but to begin, you can make a claim online or via a physical form.

 Following the outcome of the court, you will hear whether the defendant will have to pay you or not.
 However, if you’re still unhappy with your outcome, and the monetary value is under £10,000, then the court may refer you to the meditation service for you to come to an agreement with the removal company themselves.